New product price strategies are critical before product introduction.

 Variations within the four categories occur.
 In many industries, marketing managers establish prices, followed by other companies.

 Special pricing considerations include price segmentation, distribution channel pricing, product lifecycle pricing, and price and quality relationships.
-The determination of specific prices may be based on cost, competition, and/or demand influences.
+Specific prices may be determined based on cost, competition, and/or demand influences.

 Who is responsible for new product introductions?